ahmadrezaM97/notes/notes/Fleeting Notes/Databse/concurrency/lost update.md

 #### Automatically detecting lost updates

 Atomic operations and locks are ways of preventing lost updates by forcing the read-modify-write cycles to happen sequentially.

 An alternative is to allow them to execute in parallel and, it the transaction manager detects a lost update, abort the transaction and force it to retry its read-modify-write cycle.

+__An advantage of this approach is that databases can perform this check efficiently in conjunction with snapshot isolation__

+__PostgreSQL's repeatable read and SQL Server's snapshot isolation level automatically detect when a lost update has occurred and abort the offending transaction.__

+MySQL and InnoDB's repeatable read doesn't prevent lost update.

+some authors argue that a database must prevent lost updates in order to qualify as providing snapshot isolation, so `MySQL` does not provide snapshot isolation under this definition.

+#### Compare-and-set

 _____